DHTMLX/scheduler-docs/data/api/scheduler_calendar_scale_date_template.md

 calendar_scale_date
 =============

-@short: specifies the format of week-days in the header of the Mini-Calendar datepicker
+@short: specifies the format of week-days in the header of the Mini-Calendar (date picker)

 @require:minical